qwertoyo/aeron-rs/README.md

 * Supports various transmission media without the need to change application code when switching between the media.
 Application can use IPC (shared memory) today and could switch to UDP in a matter of config change and restart.
 * Can work over UDP which is generally faster than over TCP (as some other messaging systems do)
-* Provides reliable and ordered message flow (even over UPD).
+* Provides reliable and ordered message flow (even over UDP).
 Not all fast messaging frameworks guaranty messages order but Aeron do

 ## Running library tests
 Integration tests for *aeron-rs* assume that Media driver executable (aeronmd) is present in the PATH.
 So prior